paramat/snowdrift/README.md

 2 ways :
  - with the zip

 Download the zip of the release.

 Uncompress it in your mods folder fot Minetest.

 Rename it "snowdrift".

- - with git clone
+ - with git
-Open a terminal and go in your mods folder fot Minetest.
+Open a terminal and go in your mods folder for Minetest.

-'git clone <url>'
+'git clone url_of_the_depot'

+You can update it with 'git pull'.

 ##8 Bug and feedback